awsdocs/amazon-eventbridge-user-guide/doc_source/policy-keys-eventbridge.md

 |  <pre>{<br />    "source": [ "aws.ecs", "aws.ec2" ]<br />}</pre>  |  Yes  |
 |  <pre>{<br />    "detail-type": [ "EC2 Instance State-change Notification" ]<br />}</pre>  |  No  |

-## Example 5: Define a List of Allowed Sources in an Event Pattern with Multiple Sources<a name="allowed-sources-events-pattern"></a>
+## Example: Define a List of Allowed Sources in an Event Pattern with Multiple Sources<a name="allowed-sources-events-pattern"></a>

 The following policy allows creating rules with `EventPatterns` that can have multiple sources in them\.
 Each source listed in the event pattern must be a member of the list provided in the condition\.
 When using the `ForAllValues` condition, make sure that at least one of the items in the condition list is defined\.